Snowflake-Labs/emerging-solutions-toolbox/helper-iceberg-migrator/README.md

     - Ability to create objects in the target databases and schemas (if not replacing existing Snowflake tables)
     - Ability to set permissions and change ownership of the newly created iceberg tables

-### Delta Lake Integration
+### Delta Lake Integration:

-    - **External:**
+- External:
     - Table Delta files stored in cloud storage (S3, AZURE, or GCS)
-    - **Snowflake:**
+- Snowflake:
     - Granted either the `ACCOUNTADMIN` role or a role with the `CREATE EXTERNAL VOLUME` privilege..
     - An existing Snowflake EXTERNAL VOLUME
         - This tool can be used to create an EXTERNAL VOLUME.
         - Visit https://docs.snowflake.com/en/user-guide/tables-iceberg-configure-external-volume for instructions for the cloud storage where the Delta files reside.
         -  **NOTE:** the External Volume's `STORAGE_BASE_URL` must contain directories for each table to migrate.
 Each table directory must contain that table's Delta files
     - Granted either the `ACCOUNTADMIN` role or a role with the `CREATE INTEGRATION` privilege.
     - Granted either the `ACCOUNTADMIN` role or a role with the `CREATE STORAGE INTEGRATION` privilege.
-    - **Role Permissions:**
+- Role Permissions:
     - Ability to query and update all the object in the tool schema
     - Ability to query all the views in the tool schema
     - Ability to create and execute procedures in the tool schema
     - Ability to use the warehouse for processing
     - Ability to create, execute, monitor and drop tasks in the tool schema
     - Ability to create and drop stages in the staging schema
     - Ability to create and drop the Storage Integration
     - Usage of the External Volume
     - Usage of Storage Integration
     - Ability to create and drop objects in the databases and schemas that contain table to be modified
     - Ability to create Iceberg Tables in the target databases and schemas

 ## Installation